German annual inflation holds steady in July

-BERLIN German annual inflation harmonized to compare with other European countries remained stable at 0.1 percent in July, preliminary data from the federal statistics office showed on Thursday.
+BERLIN, July 30 German annual inflation harmonised to compare with other European countries remained stable at 0.1 percent in July, preliminary data from the federal statistics office showed on Thursday.

 That was the joint-weakest reading in Europe's largest economy since February and was bang in line with the consensus forecast in a Reuters poll.